-Attachment B of the Order provides a map depicting each major Watershed Management Area (WMA) in the Santa Ana Region and the major receiving waters therein to which the MS4 discharges.
+Attachment B of the Order provides a map depicting each major Watershed Management Area in the Santa Ana Region and the major receiving waters therein to which the MS4 discharges.

 Permit Scope

-In 1987, the Clean Water Act (CWA) was amended to include section 402(p), which established a framework for regulating municipal and industrial stormwater discharges under the National Pollutant Elimination Discharge System (NPDES).
-On November 16, 1990, the United States Environmental Protection Agency (USEPA) amended its NPDES permit regulations to include requirements for stormwater discharges.
+In 1987, the CWA was amended to include section 402(p), which established a framework for regulating municipal and industrial stormwater discharges under the NPDES.
+On November 16, 1990, the USEPA amended its NPDES permit regulations to include requirements for stormwater discharges.
 These regulations are codified in 40 CFR parts 122, 123, and 124.
-According to the regulations, discharges of pollutants in runoff from municipal separate storm sewer systems (MS4s) are required to be regulated under NPDES permits.
+According to the regulations, discharges of pollutants in runoff from MS4s are required to be regulated under NPDES permits.

-The Order regulates discharges of stormwater and non-stormwater from the Permittees’ MS4s.
+The Order regulates discharges of stormwater and authorized non-stormwater from the Permittees’ MS4s.
 40 CFR section 122.26(b)(8) defines an MS4 as “a conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, manmade channels, or storm drains): (i) [o]wned or operated by a State, city, town, borough, county, parish, district, association, or other public body (created by or pursuant to State law) having jurisdiction over disposal of sewage, industrial wastes, storm water, or other wastes, including special districts under State law such as a sewer district, flood control district or drainage district, or similar entity, or an Indian tribe or an authorized Indian tribal organization, or a designated and approved management agency under section 208 of the CWA that discharges to waters of the United States; (ii) [d]esigned or used for collecting or conveying storm water; (iii) [w]hich is not a combined sewer; and (iv) [w]hich is not part of a Publicly Owned Treatment Works (POTW) as defined at 40 CFR [section] 122.2.”

 Stormwater discharges consist of those discharges that originate from precipitation events.
 Federal regulations define “storm water” as “storm water runoff, snow melt runoff, and surface runoff and drainage.”
 (40 CFR § 122.26(b)(13).)
-While “surface runoff and drainage” is not defined in federal law, USEPA’s preamble to its final stormwater regulations demonstrates that the term is related to precipitation events such as rain and/or snowmelt.
+While “surface runoff and drainage” is not specifically defined in federal law, USEPA’s preamble to its final stormwater regulations demonstrates that the term is related to precipitation events such as rain and/or snowmelt.
 (55 Fed.
 Reg.
 47990, 47995-96 (Nov.
 16, 1990).)

 Non-stormwater discharges consist of all discharges through an MS4 that do not originate from precipitation events.
-Non-stormwater discharges through an MS4 are prohibited unless authorized under a separate permit; authorized pursuant to sections 104(a) or 104(b) of CERCLA; composed of natural flows; the result of emergency firefighting activities; or otherwise identified as exempt or conditionally exempt in section IV of the Order.
+Permittees must effectively prohibit non-stormwater discharges through an MS4 unless authorized under a separate permit; authorized pursuant to sections 104(a) or 104(b) of CERCLA; composed of natural flows; the result of emergency firefighting activities; or otherwise identified as exempt or conditionally exempt in section IV of the Order.

 A permit issued to more than one Permittee for MS4 discharges may contain separate stormwater management programs for particular Permittees or groups of Permittees.
 (40 CFR § 122.26(d)(2)(iv).)
-For example, the Trash Control Provisions in section V of the Order only apply to Permittees with regulatory authority over priority land uses, designated land uses, and/or equivalent alternate land uses.
+For example, the Trash Control Provisions in section V of the Order only apply to Permittees with regulatory authority over Priority Land Uses, Designated Land Uses, and/or Equivalent Alternate Land Uses.

 Rationale for Regional Permit